-Learn how to use an Indian toilet, from Wilbur Sargunaraj
+Learn how to use water instead of toilet paper from Wilbur Sargunaraj

 By the way, Wilbur is actually a very talented musician, as well as a cultural ambassador extraordinaire.
 This is from his Wikipedia entry: “He is widely known as India’s first YouTube sensation.
 He has racked up millions of views for his unique music and instructional videos.
 And he comes with the added promise of ‘Quality, First Class, Sargunaraj Trademark.’
 What his videos lack in production sheen, they make up for in unabashed entertainment.”